Introduction

 What is shortlisting?

-Shortlisting is a process of narrowing down the list of candidates to only the ones who are best aligned with your requirements.
+Shortlisting is a recruitment process of narrowing down the list of candidates to only the ones who are best aligned with your requirements.

 It's the step you should take right after you've received a bunch of applications or profiles.
 Go through them, filter out the clear noes, and create a “short list” focused on the top few people you want to interview or test further.